Consumer versus Branded Calling

 What information can appear on the incoming call display of a Branded Call?

-Enterprises have the option to include their Caller Name, Logo, and/or Call Reason.
-While there may be different variations of these, at minimum when an enterprise signs up for Branded Calling, they must have a caller name.
+Entities or organizations have the option to include their Caller Name, Logo, and/or Call Reason.
+While there may be different variations of these, at minimum when an entity or organization signs up for Branded Calling, they must have a caller name.

-Why are only some calls I receive from enterprises “Branded”?
+Why are only some calls I receive from entities or organizations “Branded”?

-Branded Calling is an additional service that enterprises can pay for to add additional vetted information when calling.
-Branded Calling is not a requirement for enterprises to make normal outbound calls to our consumers.
+Branded Calling is an additional service that entities or organizations can pay for to add additional vetted information when calling.
+Branded Calling is not a requirement for entities or organizations to make normal outbound calls to our consumers.

 What does Branded Calling do for customers?

-Branded Calls can help increase trust for consumers to be confident in knowing the enterprise has confirmed who they are and, in some cases, why they are calling.
+Branded Calls can help increase trust for consumers to be confident in knowing the entities or organizations have confirmed who they are and, in some cases, why they are calling.

 Why do I not see Branded Calling information on certain devices?